 Attributes = first name, last name, email, and others

 Domain Naming Master

-Schema Master and Domain Naming Master are forest wide role and only available one on each Forest, Other roles are Domain wide and one for each Domain
+Schema Master and Domain Naming Master are the forest-wide roles and only available one on each Forest, Other roles are Domain-wide and one for each Domain

 How to check which server holds which role?

 Which FSMO role is the most important?
 And why?

 Interesting question which role is most important out of 5 FSMO roles or if one role fails that will impact the end-user immediately

 Most armature administrators pick the Schema master role, not sure why maybe they though Schema is very critical to run the Active Directory

 Correct answer is PDC, now the next question why?
 Will explain role by role what happens when an FSMO role holder fails to find the answer